kodabots/Docs/docs/broadcasting-api.md

 ## Success Response

-When broadcast is successfull sent, api return ID.
-This ID can be passed to Analytics Api to get stats informations such as open rates or buttons CTRs.
+When broadcast is successful sent, API return ID.
+This ID can be passed to Analytics API to get stats informations such as open rates or buttons CTRs.

 Result 200
 ```json